NoBrainerORM/nobrainer.io/docs/fields.md

 monotonically increasing with time.
 NoBrainer always sort by id by default to give predicable and repeatable results.
 For example, `Model.last` yields the latest created model, which can be quite handy in development mode.

-NoBrainer does not have read only fields yet, and thus does not prevent you from changing the id of a persisted document.
-Please don't do it.
-Sanitize your arguments when doing mass assignments with strong parameters.

 When comparing two models with `==` or `eql?`, only the primary keys are compared, not the other attributes.